scipy/scipy/doc/source/dev/contributor/quickstart_pip.rst

 This is a high-level overview of what is needed to set up a development environment.
 This is only one possible way out of many.
 This guide assumes you have a fresh install of Ubuntu Linux 20.04, which only has a ``python3`` executable.
-We also assume you have already installed ``git`` and cloned the SciPy repository.
+We also assume you have already installed ``git``, cloned the SciPy repository and initialized/updated git submodules.

 Installing the system-level dependencies